ibm-cloud-docs/Cloudant/getting-started.md

 2. Click the **Denied Requests** tab.

-   Review the number of denied requests from a given second that are shown by the number of "429: too many requests." responses.
+   Review the number of denied requests from a given second that are shown by the number of `429: too many requests.` responses.
 Requests are denied when they exceed the provisioned throughput capacity set for the instance.
 The graph shows the denied requests that are broken down by reads, writes, and global queries.

    ![Denied Requests tab opens.](tutorials/images/denied-requests-tab.png){: caption="Figure 11.
 Denied Requests tab opens" caption-side="bottom"}